rthalley/dnspython/README.md

 dnspython is a utility to work with DNS, `/etc/hosts` is thus not used.
 For simple forward DNS lookups, it's better to use `socket.gethostbyname()`.

-dnspython originated at [Nominum](https://www.nominum.com/) where it was developed to facilitate the testing of DNS software.
-Nominum has generously allowed it to be open sourced under a BSD-style license, and helps support its future development by continuing to employ the author :).
+dnspython originated at Nominum where it was developed to facilitate the testing of DNS software.

 ## INSTALLATION